- 3 large eggs

 - Add butter to hot skillet; return to oven until butter bubbles.
 Pour batter into skillet.
 Bake, uncovered, for 20 minutes or until pancake puffs and edges are browned and crisp.

 - For topping, in a skillet, add the apples, butter and sugar; cook and stir over medium heat until apples are tender.
 Spoon into baked pancake.
 Sprinkle with confectioners' sugar.
-Cut and serve immediately with lemon wedges.
-Yield: 6-8 servings.
+Cut and serve immediately.
+Yield: 6 servings.